Jex-Lab/Multi-tiered_WW_detection_of_SARS-CoV-2/README.md

-This repo contains supplementary information for original research currently under review.
+This repo contains supplementary data for original research currently under review:

 # Multi-tiered strategy for large-scale wastewater detection of SARS-CoV-2 in low-case settings provides confidence for public health actions